 I wasn’t just surprised by the great nightlife in town, but even more by the great number of hotels with exceptional value for money.
 I paid like 800 Baht a night for a super new and modern room with fast internet, flat screen TV and delicious breakfast all inclusive.
 The place is called V Hotel Ubon, but there are quite a few of such recently opened hotels all around town (The Rich, The Bliss etc.).

 They also got taxis in Ubon (you can call them, again ask your hotel for the number, rates are cheap and the meter starts at 30 Baht, plus 20 Baht service fee if you call them).
+Or the popular “Grab” app with private drivers is also really great.
 But then again, it’s not really convenient so just rent a bike and you are good.
 So here we go again, the most exciting things to see and do in Ubon Ratchathani:

 Thung Si Muang